 An ideal Orientation Leader must have an interest in helping others, a positive outlook toward UAB and university life, a broad base of interests and involvement, a sense of humor, and an attitude that values teamwork and diversity.
 They must be willing to be flexible, patient, and hard-working.

 The Orientation Leader selection process is competitive.
-This year's deadline is 5:00pm on Friday, October 16, 2015.
+The application deadline is usually in mid-October.
 A list of the steps involved in the application process is below:

-- Attend an Interest Session in UBOB 108 before the application deadline.
+- Attend one Interest Session before the application deadline.

-- Return completed application, resume, and two letters of recommendation to UBOB 110 by the posted deadline.
+- Return completed application, resume, and two letters of recommendation by the deadline.

 - Participate in a Career and Professional Development Interview Prep Session (optional).

-- Participate in a Group Interview.
+- Participate in one Group Interview.
 (Be prepared to schedule your interview when you submit your application.)

-- Participate in an Individual Interview.
+- Participate in a 15-minute Individual Interview.
 (Candidates selected for an individual interview will be notified after group interviews.)